July 22, 2010

-A single Jefferson letter will be on view in the first rotation of the McKim.
+A single Jefferson letter will be on view in the first rotation of J. Pierpont Morgan’s Library.
 The Morgan's paper conservators are taking this opportunity to examine the condition of all the letters and assess their suitability for treatment.
-First, the conservator tests the letter's ink to determine if it is water-soluble.
+First, the conservator tests the letter's ink to determine whether it is water-soluble.
 If it is, the pages cannot be washed.
-If the ink proves to be stable in water, the conservator will gently bathe the letter in buffered de-ionized water.
+If the ink proves to be stable in water, the conservator will gently bathe the letter in buffered, de-ionized water.
 Washing will remove discoloration and the acidic by-products of deterioration that have accumulated in the paper over time.
 Depending on its chemical composition, the ink can also have caused the paper to deteriorate.
 Washing helps to restore hydrogen bonding in the paper, making the sheet stronger and more flexible.
 Another welcome result of washing can be an improvement in the legibility of the text.
 It has been estimated that approximately seventy-five percent of the letters can be washed safely.
 After washing and drying, small repairs will be made to reinforce tears and losses on these papers.
 Before, during, and after treating the letters, the conservator will document the treatment so that other conservators can trace the history of the object's conservation.

 Considering Books on Display

-When a bound work is to be put on exhibition, a mount or "cradle" must be designed that will prevent undue stress from being exerted on deteriorated or fragile areas.
+When a bound work is to be put on exhibition, a mount or "cradle" must be designed that will prevent undue stress on deteriorated or fragile areas.
 If a work is considered too fragile to be safely mounted, it may undergo conservation treatment.
 The extent and complexity of repair varies widely from item to item, but comprehensive treatment of a printed book or bound manuscript may take hundreds of hours.
 In general, conservators focus their attentions on avoiding structural damage to books on display, but they also work to improve the appearance of items whose damaged condition may interfere with the viewer's experience or understanding of the item.

 Conservators can face many challenges when considering the mounting of a book.
 While a wide opening makes it easier for visitors to view books on display, opening a book too far can damage the binding structure, the pages, or both.
 Illuminated manuscripts can be particularly difficult to mount safely, since excessive flexing of the parchment pages can easily cause the paint and gilding, which are less flexible than the parchment, to crack or even to detach from the page.
 Bindings with flexible spines, like most original medieval bindings, allow books to open with minimal strain on each page.
 Unfortunately, many medieval books have been re-bound in more recent centuries, using methods resulting in stiffer spines more compatible with books printed on paper.
-Surviving medieval bindings, as well as those dating from the later hand-press period, have become fragile with age, and should no longer be opened wide for either viewing or reading.
-Exhibition mounts must be designed to preserve rare books and manuscripts by giving them proper support, while also providing the best possible viewing experience for the visitor.
+Surviving medieval bindings, as well as those dating from the later hand-press period, have become fragile with age and should no longer be opened wide for either viewing or reading.
+Exhibition mounts must be designed to preserve rare books and manuscripts by giving them proper support while also providing the best possible viewing experience for the visitor.
 Achieving the proper balance can require both patience and ingenuity.